ZacSweers/psync/README.md

 # PSync

+## V2 is on the way!
+I'm taking back over development from the original release under Flipboard, and V2 will be a major internal rewrite of this project for more stability and new features.
+Stay tuned!

 PSync is a gradle plugin for android projects to generate Java representations of xml preferences.

 Some applications have a lot of preferences, each their own keys, default values, and more.
 These tend to be